 Dark stores make it possible for brands to stock more inventory as compared to a brick-and-mortar space with limited inventory storage.
 Especially during the COVID-19 pandemic, dark stores helped merchants with physical locations provide contactless delivery and pickup options for their customers.

-Many merchants are seeing the long-term benefits of having one or more dark store locations as they’ve been proven to improve order accuracy, speed up fulfillment time, and offer more space to hold inventory.
+Many merchants are seeing the long-term benefits of having one or more dark store locations as they’ve been proven to improve order accuracy, speed up fulfilment time, and offer more space to hold inventory.
 It’s also a great way to get order to customers faster by offering different delivery options